freakent/dbus-mqtt-devices/README.md

         `{ "clientid": "fe001", "connected": 1, "version": "v1.0 ALPHA", "services": {"t1": "temperature", "t2": "temperature"} }`

-		please note: in the example, t1 and t2 are just unique arbitrary identifiers that distinguish one service from another within a device.
+		please note: in the example, the device is registering that it is equipped with two temperature sensors.
+The t1 and t2 are just unique arbitrary identifiers that distinguish one service from another within a device.
+The version field can contain any string you like and is displayed within the GX console and on VRM.

 2)	The driver will then use this information to :
     - obtain a numeric device instance (for VRM) for each device service (using the ClassAndVrmInstance dbus service),